 Speaking at the opening session, Jamie McGoldrick, UN Resident Coordinator in Georgia, said: "Women better understand every day issues.
 They can influence decisions at the municipal level and advocate for better policies that affect their communities.
 The Women Councillor’s Forum is a powerful platform which will help Georgian women to play more active role in local governance.”

-Among the key speakers at the conference were Manana Kobakhidze, the Vice-Speaker of the Parliament and the Head of the Gender Equality Council at the Parliament of Georgia; David Narmania, the Minister of Regional Development and Infrastructure; Shalva Pipia, the Acting Minister of Agriculture and Tina Khidasheli, member of the Parliament of Georgia.
+Among the key speakers at the conference were Manana Kobakhidze, the Vice-Speaker and the Head of the Gender Equality Council of the Parliament of Georgia; David Narmania, the Minister of Regional Development and Infrastructure; Shalva Pipia, the Acting Minister of Agriculture and Tina Khidasheli, member of the Parliament of Georgia.